-Web hosting allows you to publish your company website on the internet where other people can see it.
+Web hosting allows you to publish your company website for the world to see.

 Web hosting options